-The Metropolitan Council is partnering with the Minnesota Department of Transportation (MnDOT) to conduct a study of about 50 locations where at least two freeways meet.
-Examples of these locations include:
+The Metropolitan Council partnered with the Minnesota Department of Transportation (MnDOT) to conduct a study of 56 Twin Cities locations where at least two freeways meet.
+Examples of these locations:

 - I-35W at I-694 in Arden Hills and New Brighton